buckaroo-it/.github/README.md

 # 🎉 Welcome to Buckaroo
 ### Your strategic payment partner 💳.<br> For online payments, subscription solutions, marketplaces split-payments and more.

 In 2005 Buckaroo started as the first iDEAL provider in the Netherlands.
 A little later, the option for SEPA direct debit and credit cards was added.
 Later on more than 40+ payment methods and gift cards where added.
-We are now a strategic payment partner for more than 5,000 organizations and companies.
+We are now a strategic payment partner for more than 30,000 organizations and companies.
 And we offer solutions for every payment issue.
 Every consumer wants to be able to pay quickly, easily and securely.
 A simple wish, but sometimes a big challenge in the changing world of ecommerce and digitization.
 Together with you, we look at improvements that can be implemented in the payment process.

 ### Most chosen payment solutions 💸:
 - Flexible checkout with the choice of national and international payment methods.
 - Custom payment requests and payment reminders.
 - Automatic debtor management with Credit Management.
 - Collecting and managing subscriptions.
-- Ready-made integrations (Plugins, Apps & SDK's).
+- Ready-to-use integrations (Plugins, Apps & SDK's).
+- Point of Sale solutions with [Sepay by Buckaroo](https://www.sepay.nl).

 ### 👩‍💻 No Buckaroo account yet?
 - [EN - Click here to create a Buckaroo account](https://www.buckaroo.eu/start)<br>